-In 1998 Ann-Marie founded Embolden, a leading digital communications and marketing firm specializing in high growth sectors, including financial services, philanthropy, and health care.
+In 1998 Ann-Marie founded Embolden, a leading digital communications and marketing firm specializing in high-growth sectors, including financial services, philanthropy, and health care.
 Embolden was acquired by Crown Philanthropic Solutions in 2014.
 Ann-Marie served as executive vice president at Crown until Crown was acquired by RenPSG in September 2016.
+Also in 2016, Ann-Marie became a partner in One Celebrations, founded by Laura McKnight in 2010, and the company was relaunched under the name Embolden.

 With more than 20 years’ experience working with high-growth businesses, Ann-Marie is an expert in unlocking the contemporary employee mindset through technology-backed tools to accelerate workplace productivity.
 Throughout her career, Ann-Marie has brought to all projects an unparalleled expertise in new and emerging Internet technology, highly personalized service, sound business development strategy, and a deep understanding of the issues and challenges today's businesses face related to culture, return on human capital investment, and internal and external digital communications strategies.